scottpeterson/pnwquizzing/docs/qm_best.md

 All quizmasters must be capable and comfortable searching and finding topics and phrases in all the above electronic content.

-All quizmasters must be familiar with their laptop and associated software, and keep software and the operating system (OS) up to date such that:
+All quizmasters must be familiar with their laptop and associated software.
+Quizmasters must keep their software and operating system up to date such that:

-- Forced updates and/or computer restarts do not delay quizzing
+- Forced updates and computer restarts do not delay quizzing
-- Out of date software does not cause issues with CBQZ
+- Out-of-date software does not cause issues with the CBQZ application
-- All required hardware is brought by the quizmaster (e.g. extension power cord, 2 to 3 plug adapters, etc)
+- All required hardware is brought to the meet by the quizmaster, such as extension power cords, 2-prong-to-3-prong plug adapters, etc.

 All quizmasters will use a question set validated and verified by the Rules Committee Leader loaded into and running through the CBQZ application.
 All quizmasters must be capable and comfortable using all quizmastery functional aspects of the CBQZ application including: